vsaravind007/personal-blog/blog/content/posts/Building-A-Smart-Home.md

 Sonoff and Shelly had a few modules that check some of the boxes at the time, but not all.
 The custom design will provide the flexibilty I need, but since this is a critical piece of equipment, testing & validation is very very important.
 Its not ideal if the light doesn't work when you want to or the fan keeps on running without a way to turn it off!

 ### Design

+I've started the work on my Smart Home as soon as we layed the first layer of bricks for my new home.
+The tests that are mentioned below are done at my parents place where I was living at the time.

 Hardware design is hard, playing with mains voltage just adds on to the fun.
 I decided to go with a solid state relay based load control because clicking relays are not that great - from a maintenance perspective and from an overall experience perspective.
 Controlloing inductive loads such as fans will wear out the relays quickly due to arcing, a solenoid being in an energized state for a long time is not that great either.